myhro/docs-content/content/guides/your-first-application/php.md

 * You should have done the [Quick Start](/) or the [Annotated Hello World Example](/guides/annotated-helloworld/) and everything should have worked fine.

 * We assume that you have a basic understanding of Docker and you have Docker installed.
-Docker provides extensive [installation instructions](https://docs.docker.com/installation/) and [user guides](https://docs.docker.com/userguide/).
+If you don't have that yet, check out our [Introduction to Docker](/guides/introduction-to-docker/) and come back later.

 ## For the impatient